 Many pet foods clearly contain problem ingredients.
 According to several reliable animal medical sources, there has been an alarming increase in cancer in dogs in the last ten years.
 While some of it may be environmental, there is compelling evidence that one of the major causes may be some commonly fed brands of dog food and their ingredients that are creating this increase.
 Even a declaration of “real meat” can be misleading.

 I have paid very close attention to the world of parrots for over 4 decades.
 I never heard about as many parrots dying of cancer as in the last two decades or so.
 Is it a coincidence that this started when pelleted diets became the only food recommended by companies and misinformed veterinarians?
 Does the increase in cancer have to do with the reliance on chemically laden pelleted diets like it does in dogs?
-One ingredient that is in almost all pelleted diets is Menadione (it has middle and last names like Menadione 'Bisulfate Complex” but it is the same horrible stuff if it starts with Menadione) other also called “A Source of Vitamin K Activity” by some companies.
+One ingredient that is in almost all pelleted diets is Menadione (it has middle and last names like Menadione 'Bisulfate Complex” but it is the same horrible stuff if it starts with Menadione) other also called “A Source of Vitamin K Activity” by some companies like Zupreme.
 It is banned in human foods in the U.S. and pet foods in several countries in Europe because it is considered a carcinogen but it is in so many parrot pellets that it is disgusting to me.
-Of course the companies will tell you that there is so little of it that it isn't a problem, but then they want you to feed their product as a total diet every day for the rest of its life – which could be a lot shorter if you do.
+Of course, the companies will tell you that there is so little of it that it isn't a problem, but then they want you to feed their product as a total diet every day for the rest of its life – which could be a lot shorter if you do.

 Preservatives can also be a problem with the chemicals ethoxyquin and BHA leading the list.
 I have also read that any animal feed that lists fish meal or fish solubles as an ingredient has to be preserved with ethoxyquin, whether it is listed or not.
 Even an expensive cat food that I purchased at a high-end pet boutique listed fish meal as an ingredient.
 Fish meal is a slurry of all of the fish and fish parts that aren’t fit for human consumption.
 It is stored in large vats and must be kept from rotting with preservatives.
 This includes heads, eyes, bones, scales, fins, entrails, and feces.
 I have read that if the pet food manufacturer buys fish meal that comes from the source already preserved with ethoxyquin, the label on the food doesn’t have to say that the product has this dangerous preservative.

 According to an article in New Living Newspaper, March 2001: “Ethoxyquin is the most common antioxidant preservative in pet foods.
 It has been found in some dogs’ livers and tissues months after the animal stopped ingesting it.
 Ethoxyquin is manufactured by Monsanto Chemical, the largest manufacturer of bio-engineered foods.
 Referred to as EQ, it is listed as a hazardous chemical by the Occupational Safety and Health Administration (OSHA) and is considered a pesticide by the USDA.
 It is still illegally used in some US dog food, but is banned in Europe.”
 It was found in the Purina Beneful food that made dogs sick and killed them along with another problem ingredient.
 Ethoxyquin was banned in human foods (except some spices) long before some companies removed it from their pet foods.
 The FDA’s Center for Veterinary Medicine requested that pet food manufacturers voluntarily reduce the maximum level for ethoxyquin by half to 75 parts per million.”
-By the way, most likely because this preservative has such a bad reputation, I have read that ethoxyquin is now being called santoquin; it is my understanding that it is the same thing.
+By the way, most likely because this preservative has such a bad reputation, I have read that ethoxyquin is now being called santoquin; it is my understanding that it is the same chemical crap.